mesosphere-backup/dcos-bootstrap/README.md

     make bootstrap DCOS_MASTER_SETUP=multi-master

+### Open DCOS web interface

+After running `make bootstrap`, you can open the fancy DCOS web interface in your browser:

+    make web

 ### Use DCOS CLI

-After running `make bootstrap`, you can use the `./dcos` script to remotely manage your cluster.
+After running `make bootstrap`, you can also use the `./dcos` script to remotely manage your cluster.
 The script is a convenience wrapper around the `dcos` tool provided by Mesosphere.